Endand/signup-form/README.md

-# signup-form
+# Sign Up Form

-HTML CSS Form Practice Project
+This repository contains a simple sign-up form web page.
+It does not actually take in the input.
+This project is purely for HTML & CSS practice.